withfig/challenge-fullstack/README.md

 * `echo hello world` (variadic arguments)
 * `git add index.js deploy.sh package.json` (variadic arguments)

-## Deliverables
+### Deliverables

-The final deliverable should be a zip file containing the following:
+The final deliverable for this part of the challenge should be a zip file containing the following:

 1. A Next.js or React app that implements the functionality detailed above.
 2. A **README.md**.
 Please discuss your design decisions, how you handled